Mathematical Physics

 Welcome to the home page of the research group in

 Mathematical Physics at Aalto University.
-Our group conducts research in constructive quantum field theories, conformal field theory, random geometry, quantum chaos, dynamics and fractals.
+Our group conducts research in constructive quantum field theories, conformal field theory, random geometry and fractals.

 Open positions